jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Type 1 error

-Type 1 error should be smaller than $\alpha$.
+Type 1 error should be smaller than the significance level $\alpha$.
 Commonly, $\alpha=0.5$.

 ### Type 2 error

 Type 2 error is harder to estimate.
-It depends on
+It depends on which value we observe, and not just sample size.

 ## Bootstrap methods